mirageN1349/telegram-landing-back/README.md

 dev:

 1.  run command <npm ci --legacy-peer-deps>
-2.  run command in root directory <cp .example.env .env>
+2.  run command in root directory <cp .env.example .env>
-3.  set variables to .env
+3.  set variables to .env (not required)
 4.  create folder in root directory docker-entrypoint-initdb.d
 5.  create file in this folder create-db.sql
 6.  paste this code into the file create-db.sql: